Which of the following is NOT a step in the scientific method? | Channels for Pearson+

 1

-Understand the scientific method: The scientific method is a systematic process used by scientists to explore observations, answer questions, and test hypotheses.
-It typically includes steps such as making observations, formulating a hypothesis, conducting experiments, collecting data, analyzing results, and drawing conclusions.
+Step 1: Begin by understanding the scientific method, which is a systematic process used by scientists to explore observations, answer questions, and test hypotheses.

+Step 2: Review the key steps of the scientific method: (1) making observations, (2) formulating a hypothesis, (3) conducting experiments to collect data, (4) analyzing the data, and (5) drawing conclusions based on the evidence.

 Related Videos